bisq-network/bisq-website/_posts/2019-02-18-bisq-dao-for-bitcoin-maximalists.md

 Good question.
 Theory cannot be tested until it's put into practice.
 However, quite a few aspects of the token and DAO have already been put into practice.
 People have been paying real bitcoin to use Bisq for almost 3 years now, so the token must have value at launch.

-As for the DAO, Bisq contributors have approximated DAO functions with low-tech tools like GitHub and Google Sheets for several months.
+As for the DAO, Bisq contributors have approximated DAO functions with 'low-tech' tools like GitHub and Google Sheets for several months.
 The DAO merely formalizes these processes.

 ## Learn More